Information security has traditionally played the Aaron Burr to software development's Alexander Hamilton, the Hatfield to its McCoy.

 "You say, 'We're on the same team; we're allies here.
 I want to help you produce the best software as fast as possible that's also secure so we don't go out of business when something horrific happens,'" he said.

-Frederick "Flee" Lee, CISO at payroll software company Gusto, said reframing security's mandate to reflect DevSecOps values can also profoundly improve satisfaction among practitioners.
+Frederick "Flee" Lee, CISO at payroll, benefits and HR software company Gusto, said reframing security's mandate to reflect DevSecOps values can also profoundly improve satisfaction among practitioners.

 "It definitely wears you down emotionally to constantly feel like the enforcer or the person slowing everyone else down," said Lee, who previously held cybersecurity roles at Bank of America, Square and Twilio.
 "With this shift toward DevSecOps, your security professionals are seen as the helpers -- a team that empowers developers to move faster by helping them build things the right way first."